Chanel caps Paris Fashion Week with swaths of iconic tweeds

 ENFANTS RICHES DEPRIMES

-An air of languishing bourgeoisie emanated from Enfants Riches Deprimes — French for “Depressed Rich Children” — overseen by house founder Henri Alexander Levy.
+An air of languishing bourgeoisie emanated from Enfants Riches Deprimes — French for “Depressed Rich Children” — overseen by house founder and designer Henri Alexander Levy.

 The point of the brand — famed for its $1,000 T-shirts and jackets as high as $95,000 — is elitism and a postmodern comment on the nature of money itself.

-So Tuesday was, by the standards of the house founder, who has also courted controversy by selling a $7,000 cashmere noose, a tame collection.
+So Tuesday was, by the standards of the designer, who has also courted controversy by selling a $7,000 cashmere noose, a tame collection.

 On-trend V-shapes figured on a black gown with white shirt, next to a minimalist long black coat with no lapel.